Skip to main content

 The file is memory-mapped (read-only).
 No data is copied — all subsequent parsing reads directly from the OS page cache.

-• Scans UTF8, LoadClass, and HeapDump records in a single pass
+• Memory-maps the HPROF file and scans UTF8, LoadClass, and HeapDump records in a single pass

 • Builds the string table (UTF8 record ID → string content)